wcventure/PERIOD/AdvanceUsage.md

 #### Reproduce the Interleaving under a Certain Interleaving

-After exectue `run_PDS.py`, it first perform dry run.
+After executing `run_PDS.py`, it first performs a dry run.
 Then we need to press Enter to continue.
 Finally, the results should look like following.

 ```sh
 Start Testing!